dell/csm-docs/content/docs/deployment/csmoperator/modules/replication.md

 The rest of the instructions will assume that your current working directory is the csm-replication/repctl directory.
 ## Configuration Steps
-To configure replication when using multiple clusters:
+To configure Replication perform the following steps:

 1. On your main cluster collect the cluster admin configurations for each of the clusters.
 In the following example the source cluster, `cluster-1` uses configuration `/root/.kube/config-1` and the target cluster, `cluster-2` uses the configuration `/root/.config/config-2`.
 Use repctl to add the clusters:
     ```shell